Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 contrary to the long-held expectation of vanishing friction in local thermal equilibrium \cite{Turok:1992jp}. \Refcite{Balaji:2020yrx} connect the reheating from conservation of entropy to the hydrodynamic obstruction demonstrated in \refcite{Konstandin:2010dm} for the subsonic deflagration mode.
 However, they find the friction also appears for the supersonic detonation mode.
 Particles lose entropy as they gain mass by entering the bubble wall, hence the expansion of the bubble lowers entropy.
 This is compensated by reheating of the plasma around the bubble wall.

-\cref{eq:pfr-lte-nonconst} is an improvement to the results of an earlier study \cite{BarrosoMancha:2020fay} \footnote{In the ultra-relativistic limit, \refcite{BarrosoMancha:2020fay} instead use the ballistic approximation (discussed below), and recover a saturated friction as found in \refcite{Bodeker:2009qy}.} which found a similar form proportional to $\Delta s$ by assuming a constant temperature and plasma velocity across the bubble wall, and led to $\gamma^2$ scaling of the friction.
-Later, \refcite{Ai:2021kak} showed that treating temperature and velocity across the bubble wall leads to zero friction in local thermal equilibrium.
+\Cref{eq:pfr-lte-nonconst} is an improvement to the results of an earlier study \cite{BarrosoMancha:2020fay} \footnote{In the ultra-relativistic limit, \refcite{BarrosoMancha:2020fay} instead use the ballistic approximation (discussed below), and recover a saturated friction as found in \refcite{Bodeker:2009qy}.} which found a similar form proportional to $\Delta s$ by (inconsistently) assuming a constant temperature and plasma velocity across the sound shell, and led to a (misleading) $\gamma^2$ scaling of the friction.
+Later, \refcite{Ai:2021kak} showed that treating temperature and velocity across the sound shell leads to zero friction in local thermal equilibrium.
 This can be seen directly in \cref{eq:pfr} by making the substitutions $\dv*{T}{z} = 0$ and $\delta f_j = 0$.
-While a constant temperature and velocity is true in $1+1$ dimensions, the temperature is known to vary across the bubble wall in $3+1$ dimensions \cite{Leitao:2010yw}. \Refcite{Ai:2021kak} found that $\pfr \propto \gamma_+^2 v_+ (v_+ - v_w)$ for subsonic deflagrations in the bag model.
+However, the temperature and fluid velocity are known to vary across the sound shell in $3+1$ and even $1+1$ dimensions~\cite{Leitao:2010yw}. \Refcite{Ai:2021kak} found that $\pfr \propto \gamma_+^2 v_+ (v_+ - v_w)$ for subsonic deflagrations in the bag model.
 Further, they found that the friction decreases with $v_w$ for detonations, where $\pfr \propto \gamma_w^2 v_w (v_w - v_-)$.
 Importantly, $v_w - v_-$ decreases rapidly with $v_w$ for detonations.
 This reopens the possibility of runaway solutions in local thermal equilibrium, which previously seemed improbable given the $\gamma^2$ scaling of friction found in \refcite{BarrosoMancha:2020fay}.
 The analysis of \refcite{Ai:2021kak} was recently updated in \refcite{Ai:2023see} using a more general equation of state with different --- yet constant --- speeds of sound in each phase.
 They provide a fit for the terminal bubble wall velocity in local thermal equilibrium when $c_{s,f} = c_{s,t} = 1/\sqrt{3}$: